Ecology and Conservation Supercourse

 How do I apply?

-We are inviting highly motivated students interested in getting hands-on, rigorous experience in conducting field research in ecology and conservation to submit an application for the course.
-Please fill out the online application here: or paste the following url into a web browser:
+We are inviting motivated students who are interested in getting hands-on, rigorous experience in conducting field research in ecology and conservation to submit an application for the course.
+Please fill out the online application here: or past the following url into a web browser:

 Important Dates